highvail/acm-app-lifecycle/README.md

 > Based on the work of Mario Vázquez [source](https://www.openshift.com/blog/applications-here-applications-there-part-1-deploying-an-application-to-multiple-environments)

-What does it mean to manage your apps with Red Hat Advanced Cluster Management?

-In today's blog post, we are  going to show you how Red Hat Advanced Cluster Management can be used  for managing your applications across multiple environments, no matter  where they are; cloud? on-premise?
-We've got you covered!

-Red Hat Advanced Cluster  Management features complete Application Life-cycle capabilities and  today we are going to explore some of the GitOps capabilities built in  to the product.
+Red Hat Advanced Cluster Management features complete Application Life-cycle capabilities.
+Thgis article will explore some of the GitOps capabilities built into the Red Hat Advanced Cluster Management.
 In order to do so, we will be using the following environment:

-> **NOTE**: Pay special attention to the different labels, as they will be used during the blog posts examples.
+> **NOTE**: The labels used within this example are reused throughout the demonstration.

 ![infra-view](artifacts/ocpClusterManager.png)

-In the diagram, you can see that we will be using `3` OpenShift clusters.
+We will be using three OpenShift clusters for this demo.
 Red Hat Advanced Cluster Management uses a hub cluster/managed cluster model for managing the different connected clusters, the `hub` cluster is where Red Hat Advanced Cluster Management is running, `managed` clusters are the clusters that are managed by Red Hat Advanced Cluster  Management.
 For the hub cluster, see the following supported products:

 | Component                                          | Version                       |
 | :------------------------------------------------- | :---------------------------- |